Viktar-T/KIOZE-sys-bez-monit/_promts/InstractorNotes-v2.md

 * Output in **Polish** (natural academic, B2–C1).
 * Spoken, lecturer-ready, clear, engaging.
-* Ready to read by the lecturer infront of the students.
+* Ready to speak by the lecturer infront of the students.

 **Output Rules**